adap/flower/datasets/doc/source/contributor-how-to-contribute-dataset.rst

 Creating a dataset locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can create a local dataset directly using the `datasets` library or load it in any custom way and transform it to the `datasets.Dataset` from other Python objects.
-To complete this step, we recommend reading our guide available here: :doc:`how-to-use-with-local-data` or/and reading the guide from HF `Create a dataset <https://huggingface.co/docs/datasets/create_dataset>`_.
+To complete this step, we recommend reading our :doc:`how-to-use-with-local-data` guide or/and the `Create a dataset <https://huggingface.co/docs/datasets/create_dataset>`_ guide from HF.

 .. tip::
     We recommend that you do not upload custom scripts to HuggingFace Hub; instead, create the dataset locally and upload the data, which will speed up the processing time each time the data set is downloaded.